How to Grow Cucumbers - Zone 3 Alberta

-Cucumbers do best in a full sun location in well drained soil with plenty of compost.
+Cucumbers grow best in a full sun location in well drained soil with plenty of compost.
 High nutrient levels in the soil will promote quick growth in your cucumbers during our short zone 3 growing season.
-Use a fertilizer high in potassium as potassium is what encourages blossoming and fruit production in plants.
-Another option is making a high potassium "tea" by adding a banana peel to a quart of water and letting it sit in a cool place for 3 days then using this "tea" to water your cucumbers.
+Use a fertilizer high in potassium, as potassium is what encourages blossoming and fruit production in plants.
+Another option is making a high potassium "fertilizer tea" by adding a banana peel to a quart of water and letting it sit in a cool place for 3 days then using this "tea" to water your cucumber plants.

 Many of us have had our cucumbers wilt and die shortly after transplanting.
 Did I mention cucumbers can be finicky?
-Transplanting problems likely come from either shock from change in temperatures or having their roots disturbed.
+Cucumber transplant shock can happen from change in temperature or having their roots disturbed.

-To prevent temperature shock take at least a week to harden off your cucumbers.
-(See "How to Harden off your Plants in a Week".)
-Cucumbers do not like temperatures of less than 5°C at any time.
-Plan to wait to transplant until night temperatures are 5° or above consistently.
-For me this means waiting until the middle of June until my cucumbers go outside.
+Cucumber plants do not like temperatures of less than 5°C at any time.
+Plan to wait to transplant until night temperatures are consistently 5°C or above.
+For me, near Calgary Alberta, this means waiting until the middle of June until my cucumbers go outside.
 Other options are using a greenhouse, cold frame or covering to insulate the plants from the cool night air.